I Wanted To Fire Them All

-He said “As the business owner, the puck stops with you.”
+He said, “As the business owner, the buck stops with you.”

 And he was so right.

-I took the time to build system, training modules, checklist and processes for everything.
+I took the time to build systems, training modules, checklists, and processes for everything.

 I took the time to support my staff more than ever.